wapiti-scanner/wapiti/doc/FAQ.md

 ### Can I add some attack payloads easily ? ###

-Yes, most of the payloads are stored in text files.
+Yes, most of the payloads are stored in plain text or .ini files.
 You just have to add your owns.

 ### Launched a Wapiti scan, it takes sooooooo muuuuuuuuch time ####

 Yes it can happens if there is lot of webpages and/or forms or urls with lot of inputs.
-There is a lot of available option to reduce the amount of scanned pages.
+There is a lot of available options to reduce the amount of scanned pages.
 See the manpages.

 ### I launched Wireshark/tshark/tcpdump/whatever and I don't see any network activity ###